JJimmyFlynn/laravel-eks/README.md

 > [!Note]
-> Documentation is a work in progress
+> Documentation and project are works in progress

 ## EKS with Laravel App
 This is an example infrastructure and deployment for a Laravel application on AWS EKS.